Ensure that duties are separated appropriately.

 Make sure your system users are properly trained and understand the appropriate policies and the importance of their roles:

-• Appropriate staff perform the monthly review of the Ledger in FIS Decision Support and acknowledge the validity of the charges and credits.
+- Appropriate staff perform the monthly review of the Ledger and acknowledge the validity of the charges and credits.